CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a strong, well-structured skill for rlang metaprogramming.
-It excels in actionability with executable code examples for every concept, and has excellent progressive disclosure with clear references to detailed materials.
-The main weakness is some verbosity in explanatory sections that could be trimmed, particularly the Base R migration table and some philosophical framing.
+It excels in actionability with executable code examples and progressive disclosure with clear references to detailed materials.
+The main weakness is some verbosity in conceptual explanations that Claude would already understand, though this is minor given the complexity of the topic.

 Suggestions